h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 -  Core: Implementation of H2OContext, H2ORDD, and all technical
    integration code
 -  Examples: Application, demos, examples
--  ML: Implementation of MLLib pipelines for H2O algorithms
+-  ML: Implementation of MLlib pipelines for H2O algorithms
 -  Assembly: Creates "fatJar" composed of all other modules
 -  py: Implementation of (h2o) Python binding to Sparkling Water